willstepp/writings/aura-dim/notes.md

 -) Record chapter as is, only fixing minor readability problems you discover

+Epilogue begins: My imprisoners depart and I am left alone.
+In the silence and the darkness of this room I return again to the place I once was.

 Epilogue: And then he goes.
 And the door closes.
 And the darkness and the silence returns.
 So then I return to the place I was.